 - Collect, synthesize, analyze, manage, and report environmental data, such as pollution emission measurements, atmospheric monitoring measurements, meteorological or mineralogical information, or soil or water samples.

-Environmental Scientists with little to no experience tend to make between $40350 and $50640 while the more experienced ones make over $90210 per year.
+Health Environmental Scientists with little to no experience tend to make between $42520 and $53580 while the more experienced ones can earn over $94590 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Environmental Scientist is to move to a higher paying state like DC.
-Right now, the highest paying states for Environmental Scientists are DC, IL, AK, NJ and CA.
+One of the easiest ways to increase your salary as a Health Environmental Scientist and Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for Health Environmental Scientists are DC, CO, CA, NM and VA.

-3 other factors that can increase your salary as An Environmental Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Health Environmental Scientist and Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Environmental Scientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Health Environmental Scientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons